TritonXR/Disorder/README.md

 # Disorder

-Optimizing assessments of rate of progression in PD is important in designing clinical trials, especially for potential disease-modifying agents.
+Optimizing assessments of rate of progression in Parkinson's disease (PD) is important in designing clinical trials, especially for potential disease-modifying agents.
 Measuring disease progression in PD is challenging, and a variety of tests have been employed for this purpose, including measures of impairment, disability, and quality of life.
 Nevertheless, a consistently reliable, easy to use measure of disease progression remains